franBec/pollitoDev/content/en/blog/2024-10-02-pollitos-opinion-on-spring-boot-development-2.md

 to which I say, yes you're totally right and I wish there was a way to implement that behaviour by default.
 But with this normalizaiton of errors, everything is a 500 unless you explicitly say otherwise.
 I think the trade-off is worth it.

-For making "No static resource" a 404, we should add in the GlobalControllerAdvice a new @ExceptionHandler(NoResourceFoundException.class) method.
+For making "No static resource" a 404, add in the GlobalControllerAdvice a new @ExceptionHandler(NoResourceFoundException.class) method.
 The final result looks like this:

 ```java
 import io.opentelemetry.api.trace.Span;